rjtownsend/commerce_single_page_checkout/README.txt

   * Disable commerce_cart_attributes_refresh_alter
   * Disable rules

-Redo the ajax url for the rule to pass node nid instead of doing a node_load to get it
+Redo the ajax url for the rule to pass node $node instead of doing a node_load to get it